kwatch/benry-ruby/benry-cmdopt/README.md

   `OptParse` class does everything about command option parsing.
   It is hard to customize or extend `OptionParser` class.

-  On the other hand, `benry/cmdopt.rb` consists of several classes (schema class, parser class, and facade class).
+  In contract, `benry/cmdopt.rb` consists of several classes (schema class, parser class, and facade class).
   Therefore it is easy to understand and extend these classes.